-2019 Novel Coronavirus (2019-nCoV) and Bermuda
+Novel Coronavirus (COVID-19) and Bermuda

-What is 2019 novel Coronavirus (2019-nCoV)?
+What is 2019 novel Coronavirus (COVID-19)?

 A novel coronavirus (CoV) is a new strain of coronavirus that has not been previously identified in humans.
-The new, or "novel" coronavirus, now called 2019-nCoV, had not previously been detected before the outbreak was reported in Wuhan, China in December 2019.
+The disease caused by the new, or "novel" coronavirus, COVID-19, had not previously been detected before the outbreak was reported in Wuhan, China in December 2019.

-Are public health personnel in Bermuda monitoring the 2019 novel coronavirus (2019-nCoV) outbreak?
+Are public health personnel in Bermuda monitoring the 2019 novel coronavirus (COVID-19) outbreak?